codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 	![[Pasted image 20250723174543.png]]

 3. Redirected to `http://68.183.205.254:34696/login`
+	Logged in successfully with the
 4. (`attacker`) and triggered a password reset.

-4. Observed the format of the reset token (`md5(username + timestamp)`).
+5. Observed the format of the reset token (`md5(username + timestamp)`).

-5. Attempted manual reproduction using the server’s timestamp from response headers.
+6. Attempted manual reproduction using the server’s timestamp from response headers.

-6. When local token generation was inconsistent, requested a reset for `admin` directly.
+7. When local token generation was inconsistent, requested a reset for `admin` directly.

-7. Used the valid reset link to change the `admin` password.
+8. Used the valid reset link to change the `admin` password.

-8. Logged in as `admin` and found the flag in the HTML `<footer>`.
+9. Logged in as `admin` and found the flag in the HTML `<footer>`.

 ### 🚩Flag Captured: `h4kit{token_predictable_reset_211726c8129d}`